Connect with others who understand.

 Written by Joan Grossman

-Botox, a brand name for the drug onabotulinumtoxin A, is a temporary muscle relaxant.
-Although Botox is made from a potentially deadly neurotoxin, in small amounts, it can safely relax muscles.
+Botox, a brand name for the drug onabotulinumtoxinA, acts as a temporary muscle relaxant.
+Botox is made from Clostridium botulinum, a potentially deadly neurotoxin.
+However, in small amounts, this medication can safely relax muscles and is sometimes used to treat MS symptoms and other medical conditions.

 1. Botulinum Toxin Could Calm an Overactive Bladder

 Bladder problems can be a particularly uncomfortable symptom of MS. Muscle spasms in the bladder and urinary sphincter — the muscle that opens to release urine — can cause urinary incontinence or an overactive bladder.
-You might experience leaking of urine, frequent or weak urination, or an urge to urinate day or night, that comes on suddenly and is hard to control.
+You might experience leaking of urine, frequent or weak urination, or an urge to urinate (day or night) that comes on suddenly and is hard to control.

 2. Botulinum Toxin Might Improve Mobility and Painful Muscle Spasms